wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 Our automation script installs and configures several of what many developers requested.
 (However, you may want to install specific features on your own):

-   1. On <a href="#WindowsInstall">install what is needed on Windows</a>: a PowerShell script to install Subsystem for Linux to run Bash scripts
+   1. On <a href="#WindowsInstall">install what is needed on Windows</a>: a PowerShell script to install what is needed to run Bash scripts
    1. On macOS: XCode utilities, Ruby, and Homebrew to install utilities
    1. Upgrade components which come with the operating system and is likely obsolete